GoogleCloudPlatform/chef-google-compute/README.md

   instance is healthy.

 * `health_check` -
-  A reference to HttpHealthCheck resource
+  A reference to a HttpHealthCheck resource.
+  A member instance in this pool is considered healthy if and only if the health checks pass.
+If not specified it means all member instances will be considered healthy at all times.

 * `id` -
   Output only.
 The unique identifier for the resource.